Perhaps the only magician we have is the artist.

 Most recently, in November 2020, Louise Zhang had the honour of having three significant artworks acquired by the National Gallery of Victoria.
 The suite of works entering the permanent collection includes two major new paintings and a sculpture, exploring a range of personal and cultural influences, including Zhang’s religious upbringing, her experiences as a Third-Culture Kid growing up Chinese-Australian, and traditional Chinese symbolism.
 Louise Zhang’s artworks are currently on display at the NGV Australia, Federation Square until March 2021.

-The acquisition of these works for the National Gallery of Australia was made possible by MECCA Brands and their ongoing partnership with the National Gallery of Victoria.
-Since 2016, MECCA founder and co-CEO, Jo Horgan, and MECCA Brands have supported the NGV to acquire works by contemporary Australian female artists for the NGV Collection.
+The acquisition of these works for the National Gallery of Victoria was made possible by MECCA Brands and their ongoing partnership with the National Gallery of Victoria.
+Since 2016, MECCA founder and co-CEO, Jo Horgan, and MECCA Brands have supported the NGV to acquire works by contemporary Australian female artists for the NGA Collection.
 As part of this partnership Louise Zhang was chosen to create MECCA’s limited edition 2020 holiday packaging, following on in the legacy of prestigious artists including Rebecca Baumann, Tammy Kanat and Tanya Schultz.

 In the words of Katharina Prugger, Assistant Curator – Contemporary Art at the National Gallery of Victoria: “Whether you encounter Louise Zhang’s artwork at NGV this summer or through her collaboration with MECCA for their Holiday 2020 limited-edition packaging, her beautifully rendered imagery and lush colours will no doubt seduce and draw you into her world.”